 The last thing anyone needs or wants is to fall prey to one of the many travel scams that seem prevalent these days.
-Travel is one of life’s great pleasures, and usually you are more interested in researching for sites you want to see and which restaurants you would like to visit, instead of what scams you should watch out for.
+Travel is one of life’s great pleasures, and usually you are more interested in researching for sites you want to see and which restaurants you would like to visit, instead of what scams you should watch out for in Europe.

 These scams often play on the traveler’s kind and trusting nature, desire to save on holiday purchases, and lack of local knowledge.